Patient & Family Education Materials

 Start over with a New Search

-When a child or teen needs emergency mental health care, Children's is here to help.
-While Children's provides emergency mental health care, we are not a psychiatric treatment facility that provides inpatient mental health treatment.
+When a child or teen needs emergency mental health care, Children's Minnesota is here to help.
+Children's Minnesota provides emergency mental health care at both our Minneapolis and St. Paul hospitals.
+We also have an inpatient mental health unit at our St. Paul hospital.
+Children may be transferred here or to another facility once their emergency needs are taken care of.
 We will talk with you about what emergency treatments are best to keep your child, you, other patients, and staff safe.

 What happens if my child is in the hospital?

-Because Children's is an acute care hospital and not a psychiatric hospital, staff will take special precautions to keep your child safe.
+Because this part of the hospital is for acute care and is not a psychiatric hospital, staff will take special precautions to keep your child safe.

-1. Your child will not be alone, even for a moment.
-A staff member will be with your child at all times, including trips to the bathroom.
+• Your child will not be alone, even for a moment.
+A staff member will always be with your child, including trips to the bathroom.
 Same-gender staff can accompany your child if needed.

-2. Your child will need to stay in a special room (see the education sheet, "Safe room care").
+• Your child will need to stay in a special room that is designed to keep them as safe as possible.

-4. If patients are at risk for hurting themselves or others, we may need to use emergency treatments:
+• If your child is at risk for hurting themselves or others, we may need to use emergency treatments, such as:

 • calming medicines